mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/quick-start-pojo.md

 To facilitate creating filter objects, Java driver provides the [`Filters`]({{< apiref "com/mongodb/client/model/Filters.html">}}) helper.

 {{% note class="important" %}}
-When querying POJOs you *must* query against the document field name and not the Pojo's field name.
+When querying POJOs you *must* query against the document field name and not the Pojo's property name.
-By default they are the same but it is possible to change how POJO field names are mapped.
+By default they are the same but it is possible to change how POJO property names are mapped.
 {{% /note %}}